dahliaOS/brand/README.md

 * You are encouraged to say that your app or service is “designed for dahliaOS,” but do not use the dahliaOS name or marks as part of the name of your company, application, product, or service—or in any logo you create.

 * Only use the dahliaOS name or marks to refer to dahliaOS or its products.

+## Other resources

+- Pangolin's brand resources can be found in the [Pangolin](./Pangolin) folder.

+- Application, system and other icons can be found in the [icons](https://github.com/dahliaos/icons) repository.

 ## Contribute